Skip to main content

 Betrayal trauma is a real thing, and it looks different for each person.
 Most people feel they’ve been cheated on and go through a mourning process.
 The lies and broken trust are often what hurt the most.

 For some, finding out about a partner’s porn habit can blindside them.
-Others may notice warning signs prior to disclosure that contributed to the trauma—like their partner withdrawing sexually or becoming increasingly critical of their appearance.
+Others may notice warning signs prior to disclosure that contributed to the betrayal trauma—like their partner withdrawing sexually or becoming increasingly critical of their appearance.
 Some experience a lack of intimacy, commitment, or some form of sexual dysfunction in their partner.

 It’s normal to try to make sense of what has happened or question what you could or should have done differently.
 But whatever the circumstances of your unique story, remember that your partner’s porn habit is not your fault, and is not a reflection of your value as a partner.